OpenNebula/addon-drbdmanage/README.md

 model.
 It is assumed that code and documentation are contributed under the Apache License 2.0.

-Support for this addon can be found at the * Support:
+Support for this addon can be found at the
 [OpenNebula user forum](https://forum.opennebula.org/c/support) or the [DRBD-User](http://lists.linbit.com/listinfo/drbd-user) mailing list.